kaiju/nix-config/README.md

 }
 ```

  As my configuration grew and I added more systems, I quickly tired of the amount of attrset boilerplate I repeated for each system.
-I decided to abstract it in my own `nixosSystem` ([lib/nixosSystem.nix](lib/nixosSystem.nix)) function that applied a common configuration pattern across all systems.
+I decided to abstract it in my own `nixosSystem` ([lib/nixosSystem.nix](lib/nixosSystem.nix)) function that applies a common configuration pattern across all systems.

-`nixosSystem` wraps `nixpkgs.lib.nixosSystem` and passes in NixOS modules common to all systems along with the appropriate modules from `hardware/` and `hosts/`.
+ The `nixosSystem` function wraps `nixpkgs.lib.nixosSystem` and passes in NixOS modules common to all systems such as [Home Manager](https://github.com/nix-community/home-manager), the base configuration module, and nixpkgs overlays as well as appropriate modules from the `hardware/` and `hosts/` directories.